Kipkurui-mutai/credit-card-fraud-detection/README.md

-# fraud-detection
+# Credit Card Fraud Detection

 # Table of contents

-Credit Card Fraud Detection
+In this first step you are going to analyze the dataset

-     In this first step you are going to analyze the dataset Is there any Null value in your dataset?
+     Is there any Null value in your dataset?
      Display the columns of the dataset
      Display in percentage the different case(No Frauds, Frauds) present in the dataset